Ensemble qubit controllability with a single control via adiabatic and rotating wave approximations

 \subsection{Idea of the proof}

 We aim at providing correction terms to the Hamiltonian $\eps_1 u(\eps_1\eps_2 t) A(E_1(t))$, in order to improve the order of the averaging approximation.
 For this we will repeat a procedure similar to the one introduced in Equation~\eqref{changeOfVariable}.
-At each step, the obtained effective Hamiltonian will be more complicated but will provide a more accurate estimate of the final state.
+At each step the expression of the obtained effective Hamiltonian is more complicated but provides a more accurate estimate of the final state.
 Then it will be possible to apply adiabatic theory to prove transition for the effective Hamiltonian.
 More precisely, we will prove the following theorem. \bt Let $\al\in (v_0,v_1)$ and assume that $E+\al>0$ and $4E-3 \Delta'(s)>2\al$ for every $s\in [0,1]$.
 Then, for every $N_0\in \N$ there exists a Hamiltonian $H_{{\rm RWA}}$ of the form \bqn H_{{\rm RWA}}(t)=\eps_1 h_1(\eps_1\eps_2t) A(E_1(t))+\eps_1^2 h_2(\eps_1\eps_2t)B(E_2(t))+\eps_1^2 h_3(\eps_1\eps_2t)\sigma_z, \eqn with $h_1,h_2,h_3$ polynomials in $(\eps_1,\eps_2)$ with coefficients in $\mathcal{C}^{\infty}([0,1],\R)$, such that the solution $\psi_{{\rm RWA}}$ of the Cauchy problem

 satisfies $|\psi_{{\rm RWA}}(\Tf)-\psi_{\rm I}(\Tf)| = O(\eps_1^2 \eps_2 + \eps_1^{N_0-1}/\eps_2)$.
 More precisely, there exist $h_{j,p,q} \in \mathcal{C}^{\infty}([0,1],\R)$, for $j=1,2,3$, $p=0,\ldots,N_0$, and $q=0,1$, such that \be \i $h_1= u +\sum_{p=1}^{N_0}\sum_{q=0}^1 \eps_1^p \eps_2^q h_{1,p,q}$ with $h_{1,p,0}(0)=h_{1,p,0}(1)=0$, \i $h_2= \sum_{p=0}^{N_0}\sum_{q=0}^1 \eps_1^p \eps_2^q h_{2,p,q}$ with $h_{2,p,0}(0)=h_{2,p,0}(1)=0$, \i $h_3= \sum_{p=0}^{N_0}\sum_{q=0}^1 \eps_1^p \eps_2^q h_{3,p,q}$ with $h_{3,p,0}(0)=h_{3,p,0}(1)=0$. \ee \et